From £33,8957

 So, does the Junior sparkle with the spirit of a true Alfa Romeo?
 Er, nope.
 But even its cooking guise, this is the most dynamic Stellantis model yet on this platform and it delivers enough poise and precision to keep most keen drivers interested, if not entertained.

-Meanwhile, the Veloce, after admittedly limited exposure, does appear to have a distinct dynamic appeal thanks to its bespoke chassis and motor.
+Meanwhile, the Veloce, after admittedly limited exposure, does appear to have a more distinct dynamic appeal thanks to its bespoke chassis and motor.
 It certainly delivers enough sparkle to provide hope that the affordable fun EV could really be a thing of the future.

 More importantly for the brand, regardless of model, the Junior is the right car at the right time.
 It makes Alfa ownership a much more credible prospect for a much wider market, without entirely sacrificing the nuanced dynamic character and design flair that have always given Alfas an edge over direct rivals.